-3. Assessment: Two or three assessments take place each term such as poster work or online quizzes, and a written exam at the end of each topic.
-At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 20% to the overall grade.
+3. Assessment: Two or three assessments take place each term ie, Poster work or online quizzes, and a written exam at the end of each topic.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 30% to the overall grade.
 The remainder of the grade is made up from an average of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.

-www.doddlelearn.co.uk

-Smart Learning ebook and CGP Revision guide are useful books for revision of some topics throughout Y7, 8 & 9.
-Not all content is included in the books.
-Students should also use their notebooks.

-5. Additional Information: The Year 7 Google Classroom has many activities to help your child prepare for their end of unit exams.
+- www.doddlelearn.co.uk - Smart Learning ebook and CGP Revision guide are useful books for revision of some topics throughout Year 7, 8 & 9.
+Not all topics are included in the books.
+Students should also use their notebooks. - 5.
+Additional Information: To help your child prepare for their end of unit tests, we encourage them to use the resources on the Science revision Google Clasroom.